kign/c4wa/etc/doc/language.md

 reading arguments from and actual **number of arguments**; every argument takes exactly 8 bytes (64 bits) in linear memory.

-So if for example `printf` is actually called with 5 arguments, your implementation will receive two arguments, let's call them `offset` and `count`;
+If for example `printf` is actually called with 5 arguments, your implementation will receive two arguments, let's call them `offset` and `count`;
 `count` will be number of arguments, 5 in this case, and values of these arguments will be stored in memory as follows: